 2. Continue to wind and secure the entire wreath.
 When the end meets the beginning, knit the vine ends together and continue to wind the outer vines to secure, overlapping the starting point.
-Tuck in any loose ends.

 3. Set the wreath somewhere to dry and take shape.

-A side note: if you want to also make your own bentwood trellis, Making Bentwood Trellises, Arbors, Gates, & Fences by Jim Long is a great resource.
+If you want to also make your own bentwood trellis, Making Bentwood Trellises, Arbors, Gates, & Fences by Jim Long is a great resource.
 It has many designs to choose from plus information on choosing wood, suggested plantings, and even recipes.